autopi-io/documentation/docs/guides/4g_internet_setup_troubleshooting.md

 **- '+CGDCONT:1,"IPV4V6","",0,0,0,0'**
 **- '+CGDCONT:2,"IPV4V6","ims","",0,0,0,0'**

-If you get the second message then you can reconfigure the modem by running these three commands.
+If you get the second message after running either command then you can reconfigure the modem by running these three commands.

 `cmd.run "systemctl stop qmi-manager"`